-Purpose: The Computer Information Systems - Networking Specialist provides students with an understanding of the concepts, principles, and techniques required in computer information processing.
+Purpose: The Networking Specialist degree program provides students with an understanding of the concepts, principles, and techniques required in computer information processing.
 Graduates are to be competent in the general areas of humanities or fine arts, social or behavioral sciences, and natural sciences or mathematics, as well as in the technical areas of computer terminology and concepts, program design and development, and computer networking.
 Program graduates are qualified for employment as networking specialists.